Prepaid Card ScamsThe Top 10 Threats to Watch For This Year

 Prepaid cards are a great way to pay.
 They let customers shop for items they really want without carrying cash or remembering payment details.
 For merchants, they offer a means to encourage return patronage and improve customer loyalty.

 Prepaid cards are unassuming and practical, and can make great gifts, or can be used by the buyers themselves.
-It’s no surprise, then, that the global market for transactions involving prepaid cards will reach $3.65 trillion in 2023.
+It’s no surprise, then, that the global market for transactions involving prepaid cards reached $3.65 trillion in 2023.

 However, the popularity of this payment option has its downsides, too.
 Prepaid card scams are also on the rise, and both consumers and merchants are at risk.
 So, what can both groups do to reduce their exposure?
 Let’s get into it.